 - Topic: Country Sport and Interest: Working Dogs

-A Domestic Treatise on the Diseases of Horses and Dogs; (and, contiguously: A Domestic Treatise on the Diseases of Dogs); so conducted as to enable persons to practise with ease and success on their own animals, without the assistance of a farrier: Including likewise the Natural Management, as Stabling, Feeding, Exercise, & c.: together with the Outlines of a Plan for the Establishment of Genuine Medicines for these Animals throughout the Kingdom.
+A Domestic Treatise on the Diseases of Horses and Dogs; (the second part titled: A Domestic Treatise on the Diseases of Dogs). so conducted as to enable persons to practise with ease and success on their own animals, without the assistance of a farrier: Including likewise the Natural Management, as Stabling, Feeding, Exercise, & c.: together with the Outlines of a Plan for the Establishment of Genuine Medicines for these Animals throughout the Kingdom.

 London: printed for T.Boosey, 4, Old Broad Street, Royal Exchange: 1810.

 Fourth edition, with very large additions. [iv] (two engraved title pages - see below) + iii + (4-)249 + index + adverts.
 The 'Dogs' section begins with an introduction at p.137.
 The attractive engraved title page to the 'Dogs' section is bound in as p[ii] at the front of the book, and continues: 'Containing a description of every disease to which they are generally liable, and the mode of cure: being the result of nearly twenty years' diligent attention to the subject.
 Together with a very copious detail of the symptoms and progress of madness in dogs, with a preventive remedy both for the human and brute.
 By Delabere Blaine.
 1810.' (no printer or publisher stated.)
 The first title page and the final (advertisement) leaf have some soiling and a little wear to the edges.
 Contents very good.
 12mo, in very nice new binding of mid green Victorian cloth, ruled in blind to the front, spine ruled in gilt with gilt title on dark green lettering-piece, and date on black at base of spine.
 Very nice copy.
 VG+.